 First, I would like to give praise to God the Almighty for giving me the strength and courage to complete my thesis successfully.
-Secondly, would like to thank my supervisor Prof. Osden Jokonya for his countless advice and guidance during the completion of my thesis.
+Secondly, would like to thank my supervisor Prof Osden for his countless advice and guidance during the completion of my thesis.
 All his effort and time during this journey were highly appreciated.
 Then, would like to show my appreciation to all the mentors at the Division for Post-Graduate Studies (DPGS) who were always available to assist me when I needed advice with my research.
-Lastly, I would like to thank all my family members for always being patient and understanding with me during this journey.
+Also, I would like to thank all my family members for always being patient and understanding with me during this journey.
+To my mother Lindie and brother Elroy, thank you both so much for always being my support system and for motivating me to do my best.